-Stockholder Proposals for the 2015 Annual Meeting
+Stockholder Proposals for the 2016 Annual Meeting

-Pursuant to Rule 14a-8 under the Exchange Act, in order to be included in the company's proxy materials for the 2015 annual meeting of stockholders, a stockholder proposal must be received in writing by the company at 222 Merchandise Mart Plaza, 23rd Floor, Chicago, Illinois 60654 by November 25, 2014 and otherwise comply with all requirements of the SEC for stockholder proposals.
+Pursuant to Rule 14a-8 under the Exchange Act, in order to be included in the Company's proxy materials for the 2015 annual meeting of stockholders, a stockholder proposal must be received in writing by the Company by November 25, 2015 and otherwise comply with all requirements of the SEC for stockholder proposals.
+As of May 2015, the Company's new address will be 111 N. Canal Street, Suite 850, Chicago, II 60606

-In addition, our Bylaws provide that any stockholder who desires to bring a proposal before an annual meeting, or to nominate persons for election as directors, must give timely written notice of the proposal to the company's Secretary.
-To be timely, the notice must be delivered to the above address not less than 90 nor more than 120 calendar days prior to the first anniversary of the date on which the company held the preceding year's annual meeting.
-Accordingly, to be timely, a notice must be received no earlier than January 15, 2015 and no later than February 14, 2015 (assuming the meeting is held not more than 30 days before or more than 60 days after May 15, 2015).
+In addition, our Bylaws provide that any stockholder who desires to bring a proposal before an annual meeting, or to nominate persons for election as directors, must give timely written notice of the proposal to the Company's Secretary.
+To be timely, the notice must be delivered to the above address not less than 90 nor more than 120 calendar days prior to the first anniversary of the date on which the Company held the preceding year's annual meeting.
+Accordingly, to be timely, a notice must be received no earlier than January 15, 2016 and no later than February 14, 2016 (assuming the meeting is held not more than 30 days before or more than 60 days after May 14, 2016).
 The notice must describe the stockholder proposal in reasonable detail and provide certain other information required by our Bylaws.